China Airlines Flight 358: Accident

-Several minutes after takeoff, the crew reported problems with the #2 engine, prompting Taipei air traffic control (ATC) to vector the flight into a left turn to return to the airport.
+Several minutes after takeoff, while at an altitude of 5000 ft, the crew reported problems with the number 3 engine, prompting Taipei air traffic control (ATC) to vector the flight into a left turn to return to the airport.
 Approximately two minutes later, the crew reported that they were unable to turn left, and ATC approved a right-hand turn instead.
 This was the last radio contact made by the crew.
 The crew lost control of the aircraft and it struck a hill, right wing first, near Wanli, Taipei.
 The crash occurred at approximately 3:05 p.m, at an altitude of 700 ft.
 All five crew members died in the crash, and there were no injuries on the ground.

 Investigation

 The subsequent investigation revealed that the number 3 engine and its pylon had separated from the aircraft and struck the number 4 engine, breaking it off the wing as well.
 A more detailed investigation revealed that the pylon midspar fittings, which attach the pylon to the lower portion of the wing front spar, had failed.
 The search for the number 3 engine and its pylon, which landed in the sea, took several months.

 Information from the investigation of this crash and the nearly identical crash of El Al Flight 1862 ten months later resulted in Boeing ordering pylon modifications to every 747 in use.